Plutone11011/Plutone11011/README.md

 I'm Lorenzo, a junior SDE from Bologna, where I obtained my bachelor in CS.

-Right now, I'm a SDE intern at Amazon, and an AI master student.
+Right now, I am an AI master student.

-I'm looking to collaborate on anything that piques my interest.
+I'm looking to collaborate on anything that picks my interest.
-Right now, I'm in the process of learning [Scala](https://www.scala-lang.org/), out of pure curiosity.

 [Here](https://plutone11011.github.io/) is a personal website with my contacts and where I sometimes write about new topics that interest me.